boogiedml/Tip-Calculator-App/README.md

 ## Acknowledgments
-I really appretiate Mbk15 he really helped on this project
+I really appretiate Mbk15 he really helped on this project.
+Thank You